 I am a Mechanical Engineering graduate from the Technion – Israel Institute of Technology, specializing in Robotics and Control Systems.
+I am currently pursuing a Master of Engineering in Autonomous Systems at UCLA.
 I’m passionate about Robotics, Autonomous Systems, Advanced Control, AI, and Machine Learning—fields where I aim to solve complex technical challenges through innovation.

 About Me